mmistakes/minimal-mistakes/_posts/2016-06-16-First-post.md

 ---
 title:  "Welcome"
-excerpt: "some nice intro words"
+excerpt: "The Barefoot Ecologist Website is up"
 ---

 The Barefoot Ecologist Website is up and running!